hillz2/Raspberry-Pi-Setup-Guide/README.md

 # Raspberry Pi Setup Guide

-A really opionionated guide how to setup every version of a Raspberry Pi with Arch Linux including WiringPi, NTP, Wi-Fi, SSH, Ruby, ZSH and more.
+A really opionionated guide how to setup every version of a Raspberry Pi with Arch Linux including Wi-Fi, SSH, Hotspot and more.

-Take a look into the wiki for more interesing stuff like finding out your Raspberry Pi version.

 ## Some words regarding the hardware